Graduate Course in Regenerative Medicine

 - Applicants must be registered for the Graduate Course in Regenerative Medicine.

-- Applicants must be a highly qualified personnel (i.e. graduate students, post-doctoral fellows, research assistants or research associates) working in a Canadian lab.
+- Applicants must be a trainee / HQP (highly qualified personnel, i.e. graduate student, post-doctoral fellow, research assistant or research associate) working in a Canadian lab.

 - Applicants must be working on a research project in the field of stem cells and must clearly demonstrate that they have an interest in and need to acquire knowledge in the areas covered by the Symposium.

 - Trainees / HQP based at a Toronto lab are not eligible to apply.

 - Complete the application form and return it, along with any additional documents required, by email to email@example.com as soon as possible.

 - SCN management will review applications, and applicants will be informed of the outcome of their application in due course.